GoogleCloudPlatform/podcast/site/content/post/episode-133-ml-kit-with-brahim-elbouchikhi-and-sachin-kotwani.md

 redditLink = ""
 +++

-[Brahim Elbouchikhi](https://twitter.com/ielbouchikhi) and [Sachin Kotwani](https://twitter.com/skotwani) talk with [Melanie](https://twitter.com/nyghtowl) and [Mark](https://twitter.com/Neurotic) about machine learning and its use in mobile apps.
-Then we delve into ML Kit to learn why it was developed, how it makes machine learning easier, and plans for ML Kit's future.
+[Brahim Elbouchikhi](https://twitter.com/ielbouchikhi) and [Sachin Kotwani](https://twitter.com/skotwani) talk with [Melanie](https://twitter.com/nyghtowl) and [Mark](https://twitter.com/Neurotic) about Firebase's ML Kit and how it enables machine learning on mobile and cloud apps.
+We delve into why ML Kit was developed, how it makes machine learning easier, what its used for now and plans for the future.

 <!--more-->